Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Connection with Gaussian Kernel Density Estimation and Likelihood Ratio Testing

-To define $C(\epsilon)$ with Gaussian KDE, we replace $\rho_F(x) \geq r$ by $\hat{\rho}_F(x) \geq r$ and calibrate $r$ via conformal prediction.
+To define $C(\epsilon)$, we replace $\rho_F(x) \geq r$ by $\hat{\rho}_F(x) \geq r$.
 Applying a logarithm (which is monotonic), dropping data-independent constants, and performing positive re-scaling yields equivalent characterization \footnote{We repeatedly overload $r$'s value as it is calibrated for $1-\epsilon$ coverage.}